Deletion of redmine-project should delete svn-project, too

 I'm not sure what you mean by migrating to another tool.

-#3 Updated by Kamil . almost 12 years ago
+#3 Updated by Kamil . over 12 years ago

 Well, when I (for example) was migrating from Trac to Redmine - I have removed the project from Trac and added repository url to new Redmine installation.